jeanbourgain8/jeanbourgain8.github.io/output/posts/Substack/Product/Code/System Maintenance/deep-learning-setup/index.md

 sudo reboot
 ```

-## Intel+Nvidia GPU working setup using bumblebee and primus
+## Working setup using bumblebee & primus for Intel+Nvidia GPU

 Basically using primus we can switch between the graphics and we take the help of bumblebee to make it smooth and we also take the help of a GUI indicator to make the transistions more simple.